WebAssembly/WASI/proposals/http/imports.md

 <li><a id="method_fields_append.0"></a> result&lt;_, <a href="#header_error"><a href="#header_error"><code>header-error</code></a></a>&gt;</li>
 </ul>
 <h4><a id="method_fields_entries"></a><code>[method]fields.entries: func</code></h4>
-<p>Retrieve the full set of keys and values in the Fields.
+<p>Retrieve the full set of names and values in the Fields.
 Like the
-constructor, the list represents each key-value pair.</p>
+constructor, the list represents each name-value pair.</p>
-<p>The outer list represents each key-value pair in the Fields.
-Keys
+<p>The outer list represents each name-value pair in the Fields.
+Names
-which have multiple values are represented by multiple entries in this list with the same key.</p>
+which have multiple values are represented by multiple entries in this list with the same name.</p>
-<p>The keys and values are always returned in the original casing and in
+<p>The names and values are always returned in the original casing and in
 the order in which they will be serialized for transport.</p>
 <h5>Params</h5>
 <ul>